-This is because watermelon is, in fact, one of the fruits that do not just go bad but easily as well.
-This also means that watermelon, as much as possible, has to be consumed immediately.
+They do this because watermelon is, in fact, one of the fruits that do not just go bad but quickly as well.
+This reality also means that watermelon, as much as possible, has to be consumed immediately.

-It goes without saying that unlike some fruits, watermelon has a minimal storage life.
-This could be attributed to the fact that watermelons are composed of a huge quantity of water and sugar.
+It goes without saying that unlike some fruits, watermelon has a minimum storage life.
+This short shelf life could be because watermelons are composed of a considerable quantity of water and sugar.

-As a result, it is easy for microorganisms such as bacteria to grow on certain areas.
-In fact, sometimes, once the rind has been removed, it pretty much becomes like a sugar water.
+As a result, it is easy for microorganisms, such as bacteria, to grow in certain areas.
+Once the watermelon is sliced, it pretty much becomes like sugar water.

 As a word of advice, consume everything as soon as it comes to the peak of its ripe age.
 This is not just for the sake of being able to eat it before it goes spoiled.

-But because when it is at its prime of being ripped, it is when the watermelon is at its best.
-You can vividly savor the juices and feel their delicious and sweet taste, perfect to combat that summer heat.
+You can vividly savor the juices and feel their delicious and sweet taste, perfect for combating that summer heat.

-How to Know if It Has Gone Bad
+How to Know if It Watermelon has Gone Bad

 Method One: To Check for Signs